Demographics of Paris: Asians

 As of 1998 Île-de-France has half of the Asian population of France.
 As of 1990 the majority of Asians living in France are ethnic Chinese originating from several countries.

 In 1974 France stopped allowing foreign workers into its borders.
 The Asian population of France increased despite the closure.
 In 1975 there were 20,000 Asians in Île-de-France.
 In 1982 the region had 59,000.
 This increased to 108,000 in 1990.

 In France the "Asians" are defined as people originating from the East Asian cultural sphere.
 The term does not include people from the Indian subcontinent.
-The usage of "Asians" differs from that of Anglo-Saxon countries.

 Geography of the Asian population

 For the entire Île-de-France region, there were a total of 108,511 persons who held or formerly held Cambodian, Chinese, Laotian, Taiwanese, and Vietnamese citizenships as of 1990.
 This included 64,361 current citizens of those countries and 44,150 former citizens who became naturalized as French citizens.

 As of 1990, there were a combined total of 31,773 persons who held or formerly held Cambodian, Chinese, Laotian, Taiwanese, and Vietnamese citizenships in the City of Paris.
 This included 21,655 current citizens of those countries and 10,118 former citizens who became naturalized as French citizens.

 As of 1990 fewer than 10,000 persons of East/Southeast Asian origin resided in six communes of Marne-la-Vallée.
 26% of the population of Lognes was Asian, and other percentages were 8% in Noisiel, 5-6% in Noisy-le-Grand, and 5-6% in Torcy.
 In 1982 there were 6,000 Asians in Marne-la-Vallée, making up 3-4% of the area's population.
 In 1987 the number increased to 9,000.

 As of circa 1998 Ivry-sur-Seine and Vitry-sur-Seine had a combined Asian population of 3,600.

 As of circa 1998 there were about 6,000 East/Southeast Asians in and around Aulnay-sous-Bois, and there were 3,000 persons of East and Southeast Asian origin in Aulnay proper.
 Most of them were of Cambodian origin, including those with and without Cambodian citizenship.
 The commune also had an above-average number of persons of Laotian origin, including those with and without Laotian citizenship.
 Ethnicities included Khmer people, Lao people, and Overseas Chinese.